Condor Legion: Maritime operations

 The Maritime Reconnaissance Staffel 88 (Aufklärungsstaffel See 88) was the Condor Legion's maritime unit under the command of Karl Heinz Wolff.
 Operating independently of the land-based division, it acted against enemy shipping, ports, coastal communications and occasionally inland targets such as bridges.
 It used floatplanes, starting with the Heinkel He 60, which began operating at Cádiz in October 1936.
 Missions started as reconnaissance, but after the move from Cádiz to Melilla in Spanish Morocco in December 1936, the focus shifted to attacks on shipping.
-It was again moved in February 1937 to Málaga, which was newly captured, and then to Majorca when Málaga proved unsuitable.
+It was again moved in February 1937 to Málaga, which was newly captured, and then to Mallorca when Málaga proved unsuitable.
 In June, operations began to be expanded to allow attacks on all Republican ports as long as British ships were not present.
 There were 10 ships attacked in the second half of 1937, but the Norwegian torpedoes that were used proved ineffective, and strafing or bombing targets was used instead.

 The arrival of Martin Harlinghausen (known as "Iron Gustav") saw operations expand, and operations targeted Alicante, Almería, Barcelona and Cartagena.
 As naval activity declined, inland targets became more numerous, and night missions began.
 Activities in support of ground forces became the main focus of the unit until the end of hostilities.
 Both Wolff and Harlinghausen received the Spanish Cross in Gold with Swords and Diamonds.
 In total, eleven men were killed in action, and five others died due to accident or illness.